Miss Universe Bangladesh

+Bangladesh is Tangia Zaman Methila who was crowned by outgoing titleholder Aniqa Alam.

 History

 Miss Universe Bangladesh was officially launched on September 7, 2019.
 The competition's crown was unveiled on October 15, 2019.
 Shirin Akter Shila became the first winner of Miss Universe Bangladesh in 2019.

 The second edition saw Tangia Zaman Methila crowned as the winner.
-However, due to travel restrictions, Methila was unable to represent Bangladesh at Miss Universe 2020, forcing her to withdraw from the competition..
+However, due to travel restrictions, Methila was unable to represent Bangladesh at Miss Universe 2020, forcing her to withdraw from the competition.

 Titleholders

 On occasion, when the winner does not qualify (due to age) for either contest, a runner-up is sent.